Skip to content

 Control

-Custom approval workflows, mirror ledgers and audit trails for each matter keep authority in your hands.
+You decide when funds move.
+Custom approval workflows, matter-level mirror ledgers, and full audit trails keep authority with your team - not with us.

 Clarity